FabricDevCamp/fabric-devops/docs/Getting Started.md

 5. Run a set of demo Python scripts to experiment with sample Python code in the **fabric_devops** project

-After you are able to run and test the sample code in the **fabric_devops** project locally, this guide will lead you through the following steps so you can run and test the code within the context of GitHub workflow actions.
+>After you move through the steps which enable you to run and test the sample code locally, this guide will then lead you through the following steps to enable running and testing the same code within the context of GitHub workflow actions.

 1. Enable workflows in your forked copy of the **fabric_devops** repository